Sharks of Oregon

 Discover the Sharks of Oregon

-Worldwide, there are more than 400 species of sharks, fifteen of them inhabit the waters off the Oregon coast at least part of each year.
+Worldwide, there are more than 400 species of sharks, sixteen of them inhabit the waters off the Oregon coast at least part of each year.

 Did you see a shark?